-The Epiphany School of Global Studies follows the bylaws of the NCISAA and adheres to its athlete's ejection policy: "If any NCISAA player is ejected from any contest, he/she will not be allowed to participate in the next scheduled contest but may sit on the team bench.
+Epiphany follows the bylaws of the NCISAA and adheres to its athlete's ejection policy: "If any NCISAA player is ejected from any contest, he/she will not be allowed to participate in the next scheduled contest but may sit on the team bench.
 If the same player is ejected a second time from any contest, he/she will not be allowed to participate in the next two scheduled contests but may sit on the team bench.
 If the same player is ejected from any contest a third time, he or she will not be able to participate in or attend any athletic event until the beginning of the next school year."